Disclosure of Archaeological Findings: More Digging May Be Required #522

-TAGS: Archaeological Sites Disclosure Heritage Conservation Act Heritage Sites
+TAGS: Archaeological Sites Disclosure Heritage Conservation Act Heritage Designation Heritage Sites Municipal Bylaw

 What concerns could a waterfront lot, a rural farm, and an older urban home all have in common?
 One possible answer is that each of these types of property could be subject to the provisions of the Heritage Conservation Act or a municipal bylaw respecting heritage value.
 Heritage concerns may affect the value of the property, its redevelopment potential, or even the ability of a new owner to make any renovations, repairs, or additions to the existing structures.

 In the clearest circumstances where a property has been designated as a heritage site, an interested buyer can find an easily identifiable physical marker, such as a bronze heritage plaque (for example, there are more than 2,200 registered heritage buildings in the City of Vancouver alone).
 Additionally, a heritage designation is usually registered on title.

 However, properties that have only been proposed for designation as heritage sites will bear no such plaque or marker.
 Further investigations should be made to determine the stage of the designation process and its effect on the property.